 Where Should You Turn When Stripe Drops your High Risk Merchant Account?When an aggregate high risk merchant account, like Stripe, kicks you off their platform or freezes your account, it can be confusing as to what to do next.
-PayKings is here to answer all of your questions and to take the guesswork out of what your next steps should be when applying for a high risk merchant account after being dropped by Stripe.
+PayKings is here to answer all of your questions and to take the guesswork out of your next steps.
+Applying for a new high risk merchant will help your business recover fast after being dropped by Stripe.
 Here we’ve laid out exactly how to handle this type of situation – which actually happens more often than you’d think.

 So, Stripe Drops your High Risk Merchant Account – Now What?

-Chances are, if you were dropped from one of the major aggregate high risk merchant account providers, like Stripe, it is only a matter of time before you are dropped from the others.
-This means that your clear next step will be to apply for a high risk merchant account with a company that specializes in high risk merchant accounts and can assign you a specific merchant ID.
+Chances are if you were dropped from one of the major aggregate high risk merchant account providers, like Stripe, it is only a matter of time before you are dropped from the others.
 For this reason, it is best to seek out a high risk merchant account payment processor that has great relationships with several banks.
-It’s even better when that merchant processor has an in-house underwriting team that will cross every T and dot every I to make sure that you are presented in the absolute best ways possible before your application is sent to a bank.
-Unlike with Stripe, a high risk merchant account payment processing company like this is incredibly difficult to find.
-That said, here at PayKings, we are the High Risk Merchant Account Payment Processing Company that meets those exact specifications.
-So if you need Stripe credit card processing solutions, we can help you here at PayKings!
+It’s even better when that merchant processor has an in-house underwriting team.
+They help you organize your documents and present your application to the bank.
+Afterward, you’ll be able to connect a payment gateway, and accept online payments.
+Unlike Stripe, some companies ensure you’re ecommerce store has the account you need.
+At PayKings, we can help get your account fast.
+So if you need Stripe credit card processing solutions, contact us for sustainable high risk merchant accounts.